MatthewLeigh/science-island-docs/science-island-docs/docs/02-docker/01-the-basics.md

 busybox                 latest              c51f86c28340        4 weeks ago         1.109 MB
 ```

-### Docker run
+### docker run

 Once images are saved to the system, we use the `docker run` command to run them.

 ```bash
 $ docker run busybox`
 ```
-In this case, nothing happens!
-(At least we don't see anything happen).
+In this case, nothing happens (at least we don't see anything happen).
 In the background, the Docker client:

 - Found the Busybox image,
 - Loaded the container, and
-- Run a command in the container (We just didn't provide it with a command).
+- Ran a command in the container (we just didn't provide it with a command).

 If we try that again, but give it a command this time, we will see it do something.